core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

      Note that, in case of group rekeying, a server might use a different Gid when protecting a response, compared to the Gid that it used to verify (that the client used to protect) the request, see {{ssec-protect-response}}.

-   - type is the CBOR simple value True (0xf5) if M is a request, or the CBOR simple value False (0xf4) otherwise.
+   - type is the CBOR simple value "true" (0xf5) if M is a request, or the CBOR simple value "false" (0xf4) otherwise.

    - L is the size of the countersignature, as per Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}), in bytes.